 Interest Rate Risk.
-As of March 31, 2008, we had cash and cash equivalents and short term investments of \$42.8 million.
+As of September 30, 2008, we had cash and cash equivalents and short term investments of \$42.2 million.
 Cash and cash equivalents consisted of cash, highly liquid money market instruments and commercial paper with maturities of 90 days or less.
 Short-term investments consisted of debt securities with maturities of more than three months but less than twelve months.
 Because of the short maturities of those instruments, a sudden change in market interest rates would not have a material impact on the fair value of the portfolio.
 We would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest on our portfolio.
-A hypothetical increase in market interest rates of 100 basis points from the market rates in effect at March 31, 2008 would cause the fair value of these investments to decrease by an immaterial amount which would not have significantly impacted our financial position or results of operations.
+A hypothetical increase in market interest rates of 100 basis points from the market rates in effect at September 30, 2008 would cause the fair value of these investments to decrease by an immaterial amount which would not have significantly impacted our financial position or results of operations.
 Declines in interest rates over time will result in lower interest income and increased interest expense.

-As of March 31, 2008, we held auction-rate securities with a par value of \$1.5 million.
+As of September 30, 2008, we held auction-rate securities with a par value of \$1.0 million.
 Auction-rate securities are variable rate debt instruments whose interest rates are reset through a "dutch" auction process at regular intervals, typically every 28 days.
 A portion of these securities are insured by third party bond insurers and are collateralized by student loans guaranteed by governmental agencies and private entities.
 The liquidity of the securities has been negatively impacted by the uncertainty in the credit markets and the exposure of these securities to the financial condition of bond insurance companies.
-In February and March 2008, all the auction-rate securities we held failed to sell at auction due to an insufficient number of bidders.
-We reviewed the value of these securities for impairment as of March 31, 2008, and concluded that these securities were temporarily impaired, and recorded an unrealized loss of \$84,000 before income tax effects of \$34,000.
+All auction-rate securities we hold have been failing to sell at auction since February 2008 due to an insufficient number of bidders.
+We reviewed the value of these securities for impairment as of September 30, 2008, and concluded that these securities were temporarily impaired, and recorded an unrealized loss of \$159,000.
 In future periods, the estimated fair value of our auction-rate securities could decline further based on market conditions, which could result in additional impairment.